 Coping With Opiate Withdrawal

-Withdrawal symptoms can vary for each individual but often include flu-like reactions.
-Sweating, chill, vomiting and diarrhea, stomach and abdominal cramping, and even hallucinations.
-Individuals may also feel depression, anxiety, and anger.
+Opiate withdrawal symptoms can vary for each individual but often include flu-like reactions.
+Sweating, chills, vomiting and diarrhea, stomach and abdominal cramping are common, and, sometimes, even hallucinations.
+Individuals may also feel depressed, anxious or angry.